rluvaton/object-path-resolver/README.md

 In this example, we imported the `pathResolver` function and used it to access the deeply nested property `user.profile.name` within the `data` object.

 ## Notes
+- **Evaluate functions**: `object-path-resolver` evaluates functions and returns their results by default (a PR to allow disabling it is welcome).
 - **Empty Strings as Keys**: `object-path-resolver` does not support empty strings as keys.
 - **Special Characters**: Special characters such as backslash (`\`), dot (`.`), and asterisk (`*`) need to be escaped with a backslash (`\`) if you want to use them as plain actual key characters.
 - **Indexes in iterators**: Indexes in iterators are not supported (a PR for this feature is welcome!)
 - **prototype**: Accessing `prototype` or `__proto__` is not allowed by default due to security concerns (you can enable it by passing `allowPrototypeAccess: true`).

 ## API
 - `sync`: Optional boolean value that specifies whether to resolve properties synchronously or asynchronously.
-Defaults to `true`.
+Defaults to `false`.
 - `missing`: Optional value to return when the specified property is not found.
 Defaults to `undefined`.
 - `allowPrototypeAccess`: Optional boolean value that specifies whether to allow access to `prototype` or `__proto__`.
 Defaults to `false`.